 The paper is organized as follows.
-Section~2 collects elementary properties of schemes transformed by Galois groups.
-Section~3 recalls Weil's theorems on the descent theory for varieties.
-These two sections are included only for the reader's convenience.
-In Section~4 we prove that the superspecial locus is stable under the Galois action.
-The analogous results for Newton strata and EO strata are also obtained.
-Proof of Theorem~\ref{11} is given in Section~5.
-In Section~6 we show that results of Ibukiyama-Katsura mentioned above are consequences of Theorem~\ref{11}.
-In Section~\ref{sec:07}, we treat the situation with a prime-to-$p$ level structure and generalize the results of Ibukiyama and Katsura to superspecial abelian varieties with level structures.
-The analogous results for the {\it non-principal genus} case are included in Section~\ref{sec:08}.
+Section~2 collects elementary properties of schemes transformed by Galois groups and recalls Weil's descent theorem for varieties.
+In Section~3 we study the field of definition for the superspecial locus as well as NP and EO strata.
+Proof of Theorem~\ref{11} is given in Section~4.
+In Section~5 we show that results of Ibukiyama-Katsura mentioned above follow from Theorem~\ref{11}.
+In Section~\ref{sec:07}, we treat the situation with a prime-to-$p$ level structure and generalize Theorems~\ref{12},~\ref{13} and $\ref{14}$ to higher level structures.
+Similar results for the {\it non-principal genus} case are also included.
 We abstract the properties of computing $\tr R(\pi_0)$ and work on the trace formula in a slightly more general content.
 As a result, we reduce the calculation of trace of $R(\pi)$ to certain more manageable terms when the level group is small.